 Where to Find More Information

-Additional highlights of the final Federal Reserve rules that amend the home mortgage provisions of Regulation Z (Truth in Lending) can be found on the Federal Reserve website.
+Additional highlights of the final rules that amend the home mortgage provisions of Regulation Z (Truth in Lending) can be found on the Consumer Financial Protection Bureau’s website.

 For more information on researching, choosing, and qualifying for an affordable mortgage, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).